Honky Tonk Freeway: Filming

 The film originally was going to take 83 days to shoot and cost $18 million, with 103 speaking parts.
 Filming began on 19 February 1980.

 Spikings later admitted the budget was not set until a week before production.
 "You can't put a false cap on some pictures," he said.
 "You've got to allow [the filmmakers] to grow, to break new ground."

 The budget increased to $23 million due to a combination of factors: the Florida weather, care for the Vietnamese orphans, and various animals in the film.

 This movie was filmed in the small central Florida town of Mount Dora.
 The off-ramp filming took place at the I-75 and Palmer Road overpass in Sarasota, Florida.
-Most of the highway scenes take place on I-75 between Sarasota and Ft.
-Myers while the highway was still under construction.
+Most of the highway scenes take place on I-75 between Sarasota and Fort Myers while the highway was still under construction.
 Dynamite crews blew up a wooden bridge built to look like the southbound lane overpass at I-75 and Palmer Road before the Tampa-to-Miami leg of the highway was completed in 1981.
-Many portions of Fruitville, Florida, were painted pink to match the sets in Mount Dora and remained pink for decades afterward.
 Palmer Road never was designated for an I-75 exit because it is not a main thoroughfare.
-The exit for Fruitville is about two miles north of the filming location.
 Part of the film was also shot in Salt Lake City, Utah, and New York City.

 The final scene cost $1 million.

 While the film was in post production, Boyd said, "on the strength of a film that hasn't been released yet and which nobody knows will be a success or a flop, Ed Clinton and I are being buried in movie offers."